pkirkham/pkirkham.github.io/_posts/pyrus/2026-07-30-native-decompression-for-jhdf.md

 ### 4. Decompressing a Chunk Using a Native Plugin

-Once we have our compressed chunk bytes sitting in an in-memory HDF5 file, all we need to do is call a native read method on that file.
+Once we have our compressed chunk bytes sitting in an in-memory HDF5 file, all we need to do is call our helper method that binds to the native read method on that file.
 HDF5 will use the plugins available to it to to decompress the chunk using native code.
 This gives jHDF access to a wide range of native decompression plugins, including ZStandard, ZFP, LZ4 etc.

 ```java
 byte[] decompressed = hdf5.readDatasetToBytes(arena, dset_id, type_id, element_count);